Preserving Expert-Level Privacy in Offline Reinforcement Learning: PRELIMINARIES

-\begin{assume} The action space $A$ is discrete. \end{assume} This is a fairly mild assumption satisfied in many natural settings.
-The assumption arises in the first-phase of identifying stable trajectory prefixes for our algorithm, and extending this to continuous action spaces is an interesting direction for future work.
+\begin{assume} The action space $A$ is discrete. \end{assume} This is a fairly mild assumption satisfied in many offline RL settings.
+This arises while identifying stable trajectory prefixes for our algorithm, and we leave an extension to continuous action spaces to future work.

-\begin{assume} We can query the private expert policies, i.e., evaluate $\pi_i(a | s)$ for a given $i, s$ and $a$. \end{assume}

-Again, this query access only comes up in computing the stability of the trajectory prefix, and can likely be relaxed to using behavior-cloned versions of the experts with a slightly worse utility bound.
+\begin{assume} We can query the sensitive expert policies, i.e., evaluate $\pi_i(a | s)$ for a given $i, s$ and $a$. \end{assume} Similar assumptions are reasonable to make in setups involving learning a student model from an ensemble of privacy-sensitive teacher models, where access to the teacher models are assumed (e.g. \cite{papernot2022semi}).
+The privacy-sensitive experts in our setting are analogous to these privacy-sensitive teacher models.
+Again, query access only comes up in computing the stability of the trajectory prefix, and can likely be relaxed to using behavior-cloned versions of the experts with a slightly worse utility bound.